You’ve written your best blog post ever.

-As a final check when I use images in blog posts, I ask myself these two questions:
+As a final check, ask yourself these two questions:

-- will this image keep the reader on the page?
+- Will this image keep the reader on the page longer?

-- does this image add to my argument or help the reader to understand better?
+- Does this image help the reader to understand my message better?

-The extra effort you put into finding and adding images – of all types – to your post can pay big rewards.
+The extra effort you put into finding and adding images to your blog can pay big rewards.
 Instead of getting passed over, your post could be shared with thousands of readers and take on a life of its own.

 After all, our goal is to get our blog read, shared, and loved.
 Right?